Human-Mammalian Brain - Basal Ganglia 10X snRANSeq analysis: gene expression#

 Expression of selected genes in the Basal Ganglia#

 Below we use our heatmap function to plot the gene expression as a function of a feature in our data.
 For the first two plots, we show the expression for all species against the Neighborhood and Group levels of the taxonomy.
-We observe that the expression across the species are similar as we would expect if these cell types are conserved across species.
 Note that a band of white denotes a Group (or other feature) that is not present in for the given species.

 fig, ax = plot_species_heatmap(